 Major League Baseball VP Visits with Sport Management Students

-Wendy Lewis, Major League Baseball's senior vice president of diversity and strategic alliances, visited Old Dominion University recently, and conveyed a message to sport management students - diversity is for everyone.
+Wendy Lewis, Major League Baseball's senior vice president of diversity and strategic alliances, visited Old Dominion, and conveyed a message to sport management students - diversity is for everyone.

 "It's not about picking someone based on any particular thing about them.
 Diversity is about providing opportunities for everyone to succeed, no matter who they are or where they're from," Lewis told a group of undergraduate students, in a talk at the Student Recreation Center on Nov.
 19.